nbasilico/debian-mips/guides/quick-start.md

 as hello.asm -o hello.o
 ```

+You may also produce [assembler listings](http://web.mit.edu/kolya/.f/root/net.mit.edu/athena.mit.edu/project/rhel-doc/3/rhel-devtools-en-3/s1-assembler-listings.html), which show information about the machine code and its relation with the higher level code.

 ### Link
 To link your code, that is, to make it an executable file `hello` where each call is linked with its related address, you can use `ld` as follows: